inBeat/inbeat-website/content/top-influencers/tiktok/cooking/switzerland/_index.md

 ---
-title: Top 10 Cooking TikTok Influencers In Switzerland In 2023
+title: Top 10 Cooking TikTok Influencers In Switzerland In 2024
 description: >-
-  Find top cooking TikTok influencers in Switzerland in 2023.
-Most popular hashtags: #fyp #foryou #cooking #foryoupage.
+  Find top cooking TikTok influencers in Switzerland in 2024.
+Most popular hashtags: #foryou #fyp #switzerland #foryoupage.
 platform: TikTok
-hits: 20
+hits: 18
-text_top: Analyze the most popular TikTok accounts on inBeat.
+text_top: Analyze the best TikTok influencers on inBeat.
-text_bottom: Our database holds 20 TikTok influencers like this in Switzerland for you to pitch.
+text_bottom: Our database holds 18 TikTok influencers like this in Switzerland for you to contact.
 profiles:
   - username: "mehit77"
     fullname: >-